alfredomartinezjr/wosostats/resources/definitions.md

 A player is deemed to have lost an aerial duel if the player challenging her for the ball got to the ball first, regardless of where the ball ends up or who recovers it.

-When both players challenge for the ball and neither wins the ball (i.e., they both mistime their jumps) but can reasonable be said to have had a chance to win the ball, then they both get credited with an "aerial.lost."
+When both players challenge for the ball and neither wins the ball (i.e., they both mistime their jumps) but can reasonably be said to have had a chance to win the ball, then they both get credited with an "aerial.lost."

 **Shots on goal stopped by a goalkeeper** - `gk.s.o.g.stop`, `gksogstop`